 As part of the admissions process for most DOE public school programs, each applicant is assigned a random number, as in a lottery.
 These random numbers are used in cases where there are more applicants than seats available at a specific program.

 The following video shows how these randomly assigned numbers are used to make offers.
-While its focus is middle school admissions, this is how random selection works in all processes that use lotteries as part of admissions, including 3-K, pre-K, kindergarten, and high school programs with an open admissions method:
+While its focus is middle school admissions, this is how random selection works in all processes that use lotteries as part of admissions, including 3-K, pre-K, kindergarten, and high school programs.

 To learn about random selection in the context of the larger matching process, visit schools.nyc.gov/HowAdmissionsWorks.